esterhatuel/hello-pulumi/README.md

 The notifictions sent to the SNS-topic subscribes.

-In addtion, CloudFront sets behind the s3 bucket to serve HTTPS requests.
+In addtion, CloudFront sets in front of the s3 bucket to serve HTTPS requests.